Position: Multimodal Large Language Models Can Significantly Advance Scientific Reasoning: Challenges

 \textbf{Error Propagation.} Error propagation is another significant challenge in multimodal reasoning.
 Errors in one modality, such as a misinterpreted graph or an unclear image, can propagate throughout the reasoning process, leading to incorrect conclusions \cite{li2024evaluating,yan2024errorradar,li2024ask}.
 For example, in a physics problem involving force vectors, an error in interpreting the vector diagram could lead to an incorrect calculation of the net force, which would then affect subsequent steps in the solution process \cite{jaiswal2024improving}.
 The risk of error propagation is particularly high when models are tasked with handling complex, multistep problems across multiple modalities.
 In particular, the impact of error propagation is especially acute in fields like physics and chemistry, where the accuracy of one step can influence the entire solution process.
 Small errors in initial data interpretation can lead to significant discrepancies in the final outcome \cite{xu2024ai,li2024bringing}.

 \textbf{Role of Hallucinations.} One of the most complex challenges in leveraging MLLMs for scientific reasoning is determining whether hallucinations, the generation of information not grounded in the input data or knowledge base, are inherently harmful or potentially beneficial \cite{bai2024hallucination,liu2024survey}.
 While hallucinations are widely regarded as detrimental in factual tasks, their role in scientific reasoning is nuanced, particularly when considering the ultimate goal of advancing to Stage 4 of the research roadmap (\textit{i.e.}, Creative Hypothesis Generation) \cite{jiang2024survey}.
 In scientific reasoning, hallucinations can undermine trust and reliability by introducing inaccuracies in critical domains.
 For example, in physics, a hallucinated formula or principle might lead to invalid conclusions, while in chemistry, a fabricated reaction pathway could suggest impossible or even dangerous experiments.
-These inaccuracies not only hinder immediate problem-solving but can also propagate errors if used as a basis for further research \cite{li2024deceptive,chakraborty2024hallucination,xu2024hallucination}.
+These inaccuracies not only hinder immediate problem-solving but also propagate errors if used as a basis for further research \cite{li2024deceptive,chakraborty2024hallucination,xu2024hallucination}.
+See details of hallucinations in scientific reasoning in Appendix \ref{app:hallucinations_for_reasoning}.

 \textbf{Ethical and Interpretability Issues.} Ethical concerns and model interpretability are major challenges when deploying MLLMs in high-stakes scientific domains, such as medical research or chemical engineering.
 MLLMs often lack transparency, making it difficult for users to understand how the model arrived at a particular conclusion \cite{alsaad2024multimodal}.
 Furthermore, ethical concerns arise when MLLMs are used to make decisions that could have significant consequences, such as in medical diagnoses or environmental impact assessments \cite{rahman2024survey}.
 In biology and medicine, the potential for biased reasoning in MLLMs, especially when trained on unbalanced datasets, could lead to harmful or misleading conclusions \cite{Stureborg2024LargeLM,wang2024fair}.
-An MLLM trained on biased medical data could fail to recognize critical symptoms in underrepresented populations, leading to erroneous diagnoses or treatment recommendations \cite{norori2021addressing,jones2024causal,flores2024addressing}.
+An MLLM trained on biased medical data could fail to recognize critical symptoms in underrepresented populations, leading to erroneous diagnoses or treatment recommendations.